 An additional way to whiten pillows is to hang them outside to dry where the sun will bleach them and make them smell fresh.

 Tips and Tricks

-If you have allergies, you should probably wash your bed pillows at least once a month.
+If you have allergies or sweat a lot, you should probably wash your bed pillows at least once a month.

 Many experts believe you should only keep a synthetic bed pillow for 2 to 3 years and a down pillow for 5 to 7 years to ensure good neck support and a good night's sleep.

 Another way to determine whether you need a new pillow is to fold it in half.
 If it springs open, then it is most likely still good.
 If it stays folded, then you probably need a new pillow.